Nikki Cousins – Director and Occupational Therapist

 Emily Priestley – Office Manager

 Emily began working for Action OT in August 2017.
-Emily has 18 years experience in the employment, accounting and allied health industries.
+Emily has over 20 years experience in the employment, accounting and allied health industries.
 She has experience in an array of office procedures from reception right through to financial reporting and human resources.
 Our clients will find her friendly and approachable with a focus on client satisfaction.
 Emily keeps us very well-organised here at the office.

 Emily grew up in the Maitland area, and is now raising her own 3 young boys (and husband) here too.
 In her spare time she enjoys tap and jazz dancing, puzzles, and reading a good book.